OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/total_derivs/separable.rst

 at the same time because none of them affect the same entries of :math:`y`.
 We can similarly solve all of the red columns at the same time.
-Remember that we've we've stipulated that :math:`x` does not directly impact the objective, so it won't show up in any dense row in the total derivative Jacobian.
+Remember that we've we've stipulated that :math:`x` does not directly impact the objective, so create a dense row in the total derivative Jacobian.
 We can now see that :math:`x` is a separable variable, which can be broken up into two colors.
 So instead of doing ten linear solves to get our total Jacobian, we can do only two.

 .. note::
     The use of the term *color* here is not accidental.
     Determining the separability of an arbitrary problem can be done using a graph-coloring algorithm on the total derivative Jacobian.
+    OpenMDAO provides an :ref:`tool that does this coloring for you<feature_automatic_coloring>`.

 Practically, what this amounts to is combining multiple right hand sides from the :ref:`unified derivative equations<theory_total_derivatives>` into a single vector.
 Normally, this would result in solving for linear combinations of multiple derivatives: